 In the world of cinema, the 180° rule is the foundation of visual continuity, guiding directors and cinematographers in maintaining spatial orientation on screen.

-The Tamil film “Vikram Vedha,” directed by Pushkar-Gayathri, offers a masterclass in applying this basic principle, enhancing the clarity of the story and its emotional impact.
+The Tamil film “Vikram Vedha,” directed by Pushkar-Gayathri, effectively applies this technique, improving story clarity and emotional impact.

-The 180° rule states that the camera must be on one side of the imaginary axis between two characters or objects in a scene to maintain a consistent left-right spatial relationship.
+The 180° rule stipulates that the camera must be on one side of the imaginary axis between two characters or objects to maintain left-right spatial relationship.

-This consistency helps the audience understand the geography of the setting, ensuring that the characters appear to be facing each other rather than suddenly changing locations.
-“Vikram Vedha” features many tense confrontations between the protagonist, Vikram, and the mysterious Vedha.
+This uniformity helps the audience understand the setting’s geography, so the characters appear to be facing each other rather than moving.”Vikram Vedha” features many tense confrontations between the protagonist, Vikram, and the mysterious Vedha.

-In these confrontations, the 180° rule is carefully respected to emphasize the psychological and moral dichotomy between the characters.
+In these confrontations, the filmmakers carefully apply the 180° rule to emphasize the psychological and moral dichotomy between the characters.
 For example, in their first big encounter, the camera placement strictly follows the 180° rule, reinforcing Vikram’s legitimate point on one side and Vedha’s mysterious presence on the other.
 This visual coherence highlights their ideological divide, allowing the audience to easily grasp the underlying tension.

 A notable example is the climactic interrogation scene, where the tension between Vikram and Vedha comes to a head.
 Here, the filmmakers subtly shifted the axis, reflecting the blurred lines between good and evil.
 This calculated movement heightens the impact of the shot, immersing the audience more deeply in the character’s internal conflicts.